-In accordance with the Faculty Handbook, the Engineering Promotion, Retention, and Tenure (EPRT) Committee is aware of the diversity of disciplines and does not require the candidate to be outstanding in every category.
+The Engineering Promotion, Retention, and Tenure (EPRT) Committee is aware of the diversity of disciplines and requires the candidate to be outstanding in two categories, while being satisfactory in the third category.

-To aid the EPRT Committee in their deliberations, each candidate must provide a statement describing the positive impact of the candidate's activities on the university, and the people of the community, the state, and the nation.
+To aid the EPRT Committee (EPRTC) in their deliberations, each candidate must provide a statement describing the positive impact of the candidate's activities on the university, and the people of the community, the state, and the nation.
 The candidate must also provide copies of their annual Engineering Workload Documents, documentation on how the candidate achieved the agreed-upon goals and duties, as well as copies of their annual faculty evaluations.